-Letters of recommendation are an integral part of college applications.
-A letter of recommendation is a short document typically written by a teacher, counselor, or mentor that highlights a students best traits and advocates for the college adding them to the college’s student body.
+Letters of recommendation are an integral part of the college application and acceptance process.
+A letter of recommendation for college admission is a short document typically written by a teacher, counselor, or mentor highlighting your strengths and potential contributions to a school.

 How Many Letters of Recommendation Do I Need?

 The answer to this question is that it depends.
 Colleges often ask for two or three letters of recommendation, but each institution has different requirements.
 So, it’s always best to check and be sure about what you need.

 Anyone who can attest to your character, drive, experiences, and potential contributions at a new school can write your letter of recommendation.
 Ideally, though, it will be someone who knows you well, is willing to endorse you, and is considered a leader or authority figure.
 Since you want to present a well-rounded picture of who you are, you should ask a few different types of people to write your letters if possible.